-Any student found to have committed, attempted, or aided/incited another to commit the following misconduct is subject to the disciplinary sanctions outlined in Article V;
+Any student found to have committed, attempted, or aided/incited another to commit the following misconduct is subject to the disciplinary sanctions outlined in Article IV:

 - 1. Acts of dishonesty, including but not limited to the following: - a.
 Violation of the College Academic Integrity Policy.
-(The full text of this policy can be found in the Student Handbook) - b.
-Furnishing false information to any College official, faculty member or office. - c.
-Forgery, alteration, misuse, or unauthorized transfer of any College document, record, or instrument of identification. - d.
-Tampering with the election of any College recognized student organization. - 2.
-Disruption or obstruction of teaching, research, administration, judicial proceedings, other College activities (including official off-campus functions), or other authorized non-College activities, when the act occurs on College premises. - 3.
-Failure to comply with directions of College officials or law enforcement officers acting in performance of their duties, failure to identify oneself and/or to produce the College identification card to these persons when requested to do so. - 4.
+(See Academic Integrity Policy) - b.
+Furnishing false information to any College official, faculty member or office. - Forgery, alteration, misuse, or unauthorized transfer of any College document, record, or instrument of identification. - d.
+Tampering with the election of any College recognized student organization. - Disruption or obstruction of teaching, research, administration, judicial proceedings, other College activities (including official off-campus functions), or other authorized non-College activities, when the act occurs on College premises. - 3.
+Failure to comply with directions of College officials or law enforcement officers acting in performance of their duties.
+Failure to identify oneself and/or to produce the College identification card to these persons when requested to do so. - 4.
 Physical assault/abuse or threat of physical assault/abuse which endangers the health or safety of any person. - 5.
 Verbal or written abuse, threats, intimidation, harassment of a sexual, racial, or other nature, coercion and/or other conduct which threatens or endangers the health or safety of any person.
-This prohibition includes communication by direct or indirect means such as telephone, mail, email, etc. (This prohibition includes the Policy on Discrimination and Discriminatory Harassment which can be found in the Student Handbook.) - 6.
-Sexual contact (including but not limited to sexual assault) with another member of the College community or his/her guest, when that contact is:
+This prohibition includes communication by direct or indirect means such as telephone, mail, email, social media, etc. (This prohibition includes the Policy on Discrimination and Discriminatory Harassment). - 6.
+Sexual contact (including, but not limited to, sexual assault) with another member of the College community or his/her guest, when that contact is: